dodona-edu/judge-html/docs/pages/testsuite-class.md

 ## Built-in Checks

-The `TestSuite` class comes with a few Checks that you can use, and they are documented below.
-More Checks can be found in different classes.
+The `TestSuite` class comes with a few `Check`s that you can use, and they are documented below.
+More `Check`s can be found in different classes.

 ### `validate_css()`